shenprjkt/shenprjkt/README.md

 <tr>
     <td Hi, I'm Ren.
 I'm always use "RenzAlt" to submitting code or accounts.
 Plz DO NOT call me "Renz".

-If you also need a partner, please contact me via email (shenameru@gmail.com).
+I need a job to support myself.
+If you also need a partner, please contact me via email(shenameru@gmail.com).

 I prefer playing music.
 Currently, and likes cute things.
     </td>